jeanleopoldo/str8tsProlog/README.md

 ## How to run
 - there is a script in ./scripts/run.sh.
 You just need to run `./scripts/run.sh`
 - scripts are meant to linux only

+## Issues
+- there still needs to be implemented a function that sorts a list.
+This is needed to check if a list contains elements that forms a sequence, i.e., given a list L = [3,5,4], to check if L has sequential elements